* Served as Editor of The Progressive for 21 years

-Erwin Knoll was an Austrian-born radical who served as Editor of The Progressive for 21 years.
+Born in 1931 in Vienna, Austria, Erwin Knoll was a radical who served as Editor of The Progressive for 21 years.
 Knoll had an independent, contrarian streak that occasionally shocked The Progressive‘s conformist leftwing readers.
 “One of the joys of editing The Progressive,” Knoll told an interviewer, “is we feel it’s part of our job to offend our readers.”
 Knoll supported the right of Nazis to march in the predominantly-Jewish suburb of Skokie, Illinois.
 He opposed the impeachment of Republican President Richard Nixon (on grounds that keeping Nixon in office would foster more public distrust of the government).
 He accepted tobacco ads in the magazine.
 And he refused to endorse presidential candidates, or even to vote for President.

 But what offended The Progressive‘s readers most was Knoll publishing anti-abortion views in the magazine.
 He published a long article by anti-war liberal Mary Meehan in which she argued that liberals, of all people, should want to defend the helpless, the weak and the innocent from being killed.